Critical Information for Students Subject to Dismissal

 • Students are given between 5 and 7 days to submit a completed appeal.

-• Students wishing to seek an earlier decision may request an expedited review of their appeal.
+• International students wishing to seek an earlier decision may request an expedited review of their appeal.
 Navigate to the Expedited Appeals page for more information about the expedite appeal process

 • Once the appeal deadline is closed, University faculty and staff review appeals and make recommendations on dismissal or retention.